Avanade/Beef/tools/Beef.Database.Core/README.md

 ## Key elements

 This is tool automates three key elements:
-- **Migrations** - being the upgrading of a database overtime using order-based migration scripts; the tool leverages the philosophy and NuGet packages of [DbUp](https://dbup.readthedocs.io/en/latest/philosophy-behind-dbup/) to enable.
+- [**Migrations**](#Migrations) - being the upgrading of a database overtime using order-based migration scripts; the tool leverages the philosophy and NuGet packages of [DbUp](https://dbup.readthedocs.io/en/latest/philosophy-behind-dbup/) to enable.
-- **Schema** - there are a number of database schema objects that can be managed outside of the above migrations, that are dropped and applied to the database using their native `Create` statement.
+- [**Schema**](#Schema) - there are a number of database schema objects that can be managed outside of the above migrations, that are dropped and (re-)applied to the database using their native `Create` statement.
-- **Data** - there is data, for example *Reference Data* that needs to be applied to a database.
+- [**Data**](#Data) - there is data, for example *Reference Data* that needs to be applied to a database.
 This provides a simpler configuration than specifying the required SQL statements directly.
-This is also useful for setting up Master and Transaction data for the likes of testing scenarios.
+This is _also_ useful for setting up Master and Transaction data for the likes of testing scenarios.

 <br/>